PegahAdt/GraSSPlas/README.md

 This branch contains the instructions to generate the pseudolabels required for GraSSPlas.

+In order to generate plasmid pseudolabels, we obtain a dataset of 4 types of genes and proteins: replicon genes and origin of transfer genes and matepair formation proteins and mobility proteins.
+I mapped these proteins onto the short read contigs using BLAST using the gene/protein sequences as queries and the contigs as the references.
+An identity threshold of 0.8 has been used; so, there has to be at least 80% agreement between the query and reference sequences.
+Additionally, to ensure that most of the query sequences (genes or proteins) have been matched to the references (contigs), I have used a coverage threshold of 0.8.
+Note that the coverage threshold is currently hard-coded.
+But, I will be changing it to be a user-provided parameter​.

+Once all these mappings have been obtained, we look for the "hits".
+So, if any gene/protein has been mapped to a contig sequence, that contig is assigned the label plasmid.

+For the chromosome pseudolabels, we look at the length of the contig and its read depth.
+If the length of the contig is at least the length threshold (200000 bp)  and its read depth is at most the (mean read depth + 2* standard deviation), then it is considered a chromosome.

 ## Installation & Dependencies

 The code was run on Python 3.11.
 We also require the pandas and Bio libraries for this code.